 The wind engineering field research facility is one of a kind in the country.
 It consists of a 160 ft. high meteorological tower and a 30x45 ft. test building.
 The tower is equipped with wind speed anemometers and wind direction sensors.
 The unique test building can be rotated in a full circle to achieve the proper wind orientation.
 The field facility is used to obtain wind pressures on a full-size building.
 Wind tunnel and tow-tank facilities are also available to pursue research.

 Admission requirements to Texas Tech University and the Whitacre College of Engineering are detailed in the latest Texas Tech University Graduate Catalog.
-Specific admission requirements to graduate programs administered by the Department of Civil and Environmental Engineering include an examination of Graduate Record Examination (GRE) scores, review of the last sixty hours of undergraduate work, and acceptance by the Graduate Faculty.
+Specific admission requirements to graduate programs administered by the Department of Civil, Environmental, and Construction Engineering include an examination of Graduate Record Examination (GRE) scores, review of the last sixty hours of undergraduate work, and acceptance by the Graduate Faculty.
 In addition, students entering the M.S.C.E. or Ph.D. programs not possessing a baccalaureate degree from an engineering program may be required to take leveling engineering courses to prepare them for advanced course work.
-Additionally, applicants for the doctoral program must receive approval of a separate application to the Graduate Faculty of the Department of Civil and Environmental Engineering before being finally admitted to the Ph.D. program.
+Additionally, applicants for the doctoral program must receive approval of a separate application to the Graduate Faculty of the Department of Civil, Environmental, and Construction Engineering before being finally admitted to the Ph.D. program.